lawmicha/iOS-User-Authentication-with-Email-Facebook-Google-Apple/Pods/Target Support Files/Pods-AmplifyUserAuthentication1/Pods-AmplifyUserAuthentication1-acknowledgements.markdown

 ## AWSMobileClient

 The AWS Mobile SDK for iOS is generally licensed under the Apache 2.0 License, with the AWSLex/Bluefront folder under the AWS Customer Agreement (https://aws.amazon.com/agreement/ ).

+## AWSUserPoolsSignIn

+The AWS Mobile SDK for iOS is generally licensed under the Apache 2.0 License, with the AWSLex/Bluefront folder under the AWS Customer Agreement (https://aws.amazon.com/agreement/ ).